 In addition to his private practice, Mr. Tung teaches a course on law and economic development at Yale Law School, and is a frequent speaker at conferences and seminars on international law and business as well as global economic issues.
 He has published many articles on those subjects; his latest is a chapter entitled “Foreign Investors vs Sovereign States: Towards a Global Framework, BIT by BIT” in International Economic Law and National Autonomy (Cambridge University Press, 2010).

 Mr. Tung has held a number of high-level appointments, including as a member of the U.S. Presidential Commission on United States Pacific Trade and Investment Policy, Chairman of the Board of Governors of the East-West Center, and The Trilateral Commission.
-He currently serves as a board member of non-governmental organizations and academic centers, including Human Rights Watch-Asia, Asian American Legal Defense and Education Fund, The London Forum of Economic Law and Development at the University of London, The Morin Center for Banking and Financial Law at Boston University Law School.
-He is a member of the Council on Foreign Relations and the American Society of International Law.
+He currently serves as a board member of non-governmental organizations and academic centers, including Human Rights Watch-Asia, Asian American Legal Defense and Education Fund, The London Forum of Economic Law and Development at the University of London, Boston University Center for Finance, Law and Policy, U.S.-China Education Fund, and Chinese Business Lawyers Association.
+He is a member of the Council on Foreign Relations and the American Society of International Law, International Bar Association and the Bar of the City of New York, the Asia Society, and the Japan Society.

 Mr. Tung was born in Beijing, China, and raised in Tokyo, Japan.
 He received his education at Phillips Academy, Andover, Massachusetts, Harvard College (physics, magna cum laude, 1970), Harvard Law School (J.D., 1973), and University of Tokyo, Faculty of Law (research fellow 1971-72).